-People all around the world need more support during the Covid-19 Pandemic
+People all around the world need more mental health support

 Communities around the globe are suffering.
-We can help by providing support that they need to heal and take on the challenges of their lives.
+We can help by providing the mental health support that they need to heal and take on the challenges of their lives.

 In my culture we don’t talk about our feelings.
 Life is hard and we just have to accept it.
 But I cry most nights, worrying about my family.
 When I sat in this group, I heard that other women feel the same way and I was so relieved.
 It made me feel stronger.